pingcap/docs/data-migration/migrate-mysql-tidb-less-tb.md

 # Migrate MySQL of Small Datasets to TiDB

 This document describes how to use TiDB Data Migration (hereinafter referred to as DM) to migrate MySQL of small datasets to TiDB in the full migration mode and incremental replication mode.
-"Small datasets" in this document usually mean data around or less than one TiB.
+"Small datasets" in this document usually mean data around or less than 1 TiB.

 Generally speaking, affected by the information such as the number of table structure indexes, hardwares, and network environment, the migration rate varies from 30 to 50 GB/h.
 The migration process using DM is shown in the figure below.